Vinciarya/Vinciarya/README.md

 ## Hi there 👋
 🌱 Actively looking for exciting open-source projects to contribute to.
+🚀 Currently debugging my way into open-source contributions.

 <!--
 **Vinciarya/Vinciarya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.